hypoxic/gopro-pwCreator/Readme.md

 * gpNet_patch_definition.txt patches I needed to make to gpNet to gather the prefixes
 * password.list is the prefixes. "snow" would be the output for a 0 input.
 Line Number-2 is the input / output correlation.

+# How this list was created
-I do a lot of "deciphering of code" via static analysis.
-After seeing [KonradIt's disclosure](https://github.com/KonradIT/GoProWirelessPassword) and wanting to do this exercisse for awhile, I wanted to determine every possible wifi password.
-The latest GoPro's set a password using the following convention: \[sport\]\[0-9\]\[0-9\]\[0-9\]\[0-9\] ie. wave1234.
+Since this password scheme came out we've wanted to determine every password combination.
+After seeing [KonradIt's disclosure](https://github.com/KonradIT/GoProWirelessPassword) we finally sat down and reversed the password generation methodology.
+The latest GoPro's set a password using the following convention: \[sport\]\[0-9\]\[0-9\]\[0-9\]\[0-9\] ie. wave1234, sport5678, or tennis2222.

 To determine all the possible password combinations I would need to sniff all the prefixes.
 Reviewing the code was quite complicated due to some obfuscation.
 However, I thought this would be a great time to use a dynamic analysis method with Docker.
 After learning docker, and creating an image ran by QEMU-arm, I couldn't debug the code.
 I realized QEMU can't/does virtualize the hardware breakpoints and therefore can run gdb.
 After some research I went to justing the gdb like server built into qemu itself.
 Check out my methodology and the resulting password dictionary file.

 Reference for running & debugging ARM code found in the linux sub-process